clapy-app/clapy-plugin/README.md

 In production, the events are re-sent, but Stripe CLI (dev) doesn't support it.
 Issue: https://github.com/stripe/stripe-cli/issues/313

+## Open pgAdmin

+- Get the database credentials, e.g. from Google Cloud Run environment variables.
+Ask Antoine if required.
+It may be in the format `postgres://username:password@hostname:port/maintenancedatabase`.
+- Locally, `yarn dup pgadmin` to start pgAdmin, then open its UI from Docker Desktop.
+Credentials are in `.env`, variables `PGADMIN_DEFAULT_EMAIL` and `PGADMIN_DEFAULT_PASSWORD`.
+- Right-click Servers > Register > Server...
+- Name: whatever you want (e.g. Metabase prod).
+In Connection tab, fill the `hostname`, `port`, `maintenancedatabase`, `username`, `password`.

 ## Troubleshooting

 ### Switch to production branch